YanMetelitsa/YM-Fast-Options/readme.txt

 **2. Create options page**

-For example it will be a contacts page.
+In this example, we will create a Contacts page:

 `
 $contacts_page = new YMFO_Page( 'Contacts', 'contacts' );